Chain Tutte polynomials: Chain Tutte evaluations and specializations

-Next we look at an example of a different constant evaluation.
+Next we look at an example of a different constant evaluation for a specific matroid.

-\begin{example} Let $\B_n$ be the Boolean matroid of rank $n$ (a.k.a the uniform matroid of rank $n$ on $n$ elements).
-Then $T^k_{\B_1}(2,\dots , 2;1,\dots ,1)=k+1$ since a flag of subsets of a set with one element is determined by how many empty sets are in the sequence.
+\begin{example} Let $\B_n$ be the Boolean matroid of rank $n$ (a.k.a.\ the uniform matroid of rank $n$ on $n$ elements).
+Then $T^k_{\B_1}(2,\dots , 2;1,\dots ,1)=k+1$ since a flag of subsets of a set with one element is determined by how many empty sets are in the sequence (also just evaluate the expression given in Example \ref{boolean-ex}).
 Using this and Theorem \ref{Tprod} we get that

 \end{example}